klatter136/Project-4/README.md

 <h2>Project Description</h2>

-For this project, I am using CloudFormation to deploy a solution to 2 simple scenarios.
-This project has been invaluable in getting me familiar with IaC.
+This project uses AWS CloudFormation to automate the deployment of two simple but practical scenarios.
+Working through it helped me gain hands-on experience with Infrastructure as Code (IaC) and understand how to build secure, scalable architectures programmatically.

 <img width="1185" height="543" alt="image" src="https://github.com/user-attachments/assets/69b14b54-b578-4ac5-a930-d586e0945af7" />

-For the first project iteration, I will create 3 EC2 Instances: one Bastion EC2 in the public subnet, and one EC2 in each application private subnet.
+Scenario 1: Bastion Host and Private EC2 Instances

+In the first iteration, I created three EC2 instances:

+- A Bastion EC2 instance in the public subnet
+- One EC2 instance in each application private subnet across two Availability Zones

-The goal is to ping the EC2 in the application subnet in AZ 2, from the EC2 in the application subnet from AZ 1.
-To do this, I need to SSH to the Bastion EC2 as a jumpbox, from there I can SSH to the EC2 in the application subnet of AZ 1, and ping the EC2 in the application subnet of AZ 2.
-We cannot SSH into the EC2s in the application subnets directly, because they are in a private subnet, with no direct internet access.
+The goal was to enable secure communication between the EC2 instances in separate private subnets.
+To achieve this, I SSH into the Bastion EC2 (acting as a jumpbox) from my local machine.
+From there, I SSH into the private EC2 instance in AZ 1 and then ping the private EC2 instance in AZ 2.
+Because the application EC2s are in private subnets with no direct Internet access, the Bastion host provides a secure entry point.

 <img width="754" height="576" alt="image" src="https://github.com/user-attachments/assets/0084ab9b-ac92-43f5-b53c-2c0f13b32d75" />

+Scenario 2: Auto Scaling Group with CloudWatch Alarms

-For the next scenario, via CloudFormation, I am creating a Launch Configuration for an Auto Scaling Group over 2 availability zones.
-I will use CloudWatch alarms to configure the CPU threshold to intiate scaling events.
+For the next scenario, I used CloudFormation to create a Launch Configuration for an Auto Scaling Group spanning two Availability Zones.
+I then configured a CloudWatch alarm to monitor CPU utilization and trigger scaling events automatically.
+This setup allows the environment to respond to workload changes, improving availability and performance while keeping costs under control.